-- 1.1 WHEREAS section 31(1) of the Police Services Act, R.S.O.
-1990, c.P.15 as amended, provides that a Board is responsible for the provision of police services and for law enforcement and crime prevention in the municipality and shall: - (b) generally determine, after consultation with the Chief of Police, objectives and priorities with respect to the police services in the municipality; - (c) establish policies for the effective management of the police force; and - (e) direct the Chief of Police and monitor his or her performance; - 1.2 AND whereas subsection 31(6) of the Police Services Act provides that the Board may, by bylaw, make rules for the effective management of the police service; - 1.3 AND whereas the Ministry of Labour under Section 21 of the Occupational Health and Safety Act has appointed the Ontario Police Health and Safety Committee for the purpose of making recommendations on occupational health and safety issues that affect police personnel across Ontario: - 1.4 AND whereas the Ontario Police Health and Safety Committee has provided guidelines that support the Police Services Act, and its regulations, and the requirements of the Occupational Health and Safety Act, and its regulations, as they apply to police services across the province.
+- 1.1 WHEREAS subsection 37 (1) of the Community Safety and Policing Act, 2019, S.O.
+2019, c.
+1, Sched.
+1, ("CSPA") provides that a Board shall provide adequate and effective policing in the area for which it has policing responsibility as required by Section 10 of the CSPA; - 1.2 AND WHEREAS subsection 38 (2) of the CSPA provides that a Police Service Board may establish policies respecting matters related to the Police Service or the provision of policing; - 1.3 AND WHEREAS the Ministry of Labour under Section 21 of the Occupational Health and Safety Act has appointed the Ontario Police Health and Safety Committee for the purpose of making recommendations on occupational health and safety issues that affect police personnel across Ontario: - 1.4 AND WHEREAS the Ontario Police Health and Safety Committee has provided guidelines that support the CSPA, and its regulations, and the requirements of the Occupational Health and Safety Act, and its regulations, as they apply to police services across the province.